input-output-hk/mithril/docs/website/blog/2024-12-17-era-switch-pythagoras.md

 ### Era switch to Pythagoras

 We have introduced the **Pythagoras era** in the Mithril networks.
-The era switch to `Pythagoras` is a significant milestone that brings new features and improvements to the Mithril protocol.
+The era switch to `Pythagoras` is a significant milestone that brings new features and security improvements to the Mithril protocol.

 :::danger